Praxis (store)

 Praxis, full name Praxis Doe-Het-Zelf Center B.V.
-(Praxis Do-It-Yourself Centre B.V.) is a Dutch Hardware store-chain, with head-office in Diemen.
-The company started in 1978 in Venlo and as of 2009 it has 136 stores spread over the Netherlands of which 26 have an extended assortment, the so called "Megastores".
-Praxis employs about 5000 people.
+(Praxis Do-It-Yourself Centre B.V.) is a Dutch chain of home improvement (a.k.a.
+DIY superstores which offer hardware, garden centres, lumber and other products and services.
+The company started in 1978 in Venlo and as of 2024 it has 192 stores across the Netherlands, averaging 3500 sqm in size.
+Some that are 5,000–8,000 sqm in size are branded Praxis Mega, or Praxis Mega & Tuin if they have a garden centre.
+Praxis has a number of smaller stores in cities branded Praxis City.
+Praxis is headquartered in the Amsterdam suburb of Diemen and employs about 5000 people.

-Praxis focusses on construction products and on decorative do-it-yourself products.
+Praxis focuses on construction products and on decorative do-it-yourself products.
 It also supplies garden materials.
 It is known to the general public for its sponsoring of the RTL 4 television program Eigen Huis & Tuin since 1990.

 Praxis is part of the Maxeda retail group.
-Current board member of Maxeda responsible for the DIY section is Nick Wilkinson.
+As of 2011, the Maxeda board member responsible for the DIY division was Nick Wilkinson.